The Value of Standardized Quality and Performance Metrics in Clinical Trials

 All performance metrics are measured around the data, which indicate overall trial quality.
 Performance metrics are established by the drug development industry in order to measure and standardize various components of clinical development times and clinical trial deliverables.
 By using metrics, sponsors and their outsourcing partners can manage and track quality and resources—e.g., people, time, and money—to gauge the productivity and efficiency of each over the course of a clinical trial.
 This allows the clinical trial sponsors to reduce drug development times and costs, and dramatically increase productivity while maintaining quality.

 As is often the case, too much data and not enough actionable information can lead to poor decisions and potentially put the trial at risk.
-Fortunately, electronic solutions are facilitating the flow of data and performance metrics into analytic reporting tools that help answer important questions about trial risk, study progression, and vendor and site performance.
-Most trials are looking at standardization to optimize efficiencies in clinical trial management while making better utilization of resources.
-[Sullivan 2016] The ability to measure these changes and take early action to improve deficiencies go to the heart of where the industry is heading.
+Fortunately, electronic solutions are facilitating the flow of data and performance metrics into analytic reporting tools that help answer important questions about trial risk, study progression, and vendor and site performance, like Median’s Online Reporting Portal.
+Most trials are looking at standardization to optimize efficiencies in clinical trial management while making better utilization of resources. [ii] The ability to measure these changes and take early action to improve deficiencies go to the heart of where the industry is heading.